amikos-tech/chroma-cookbook/docs/core/document-ids.md

     UUIDs especially v4 are not lexicographically sortable.
 In its current version (0.4.x-0.5.0) Chroma orders responses of `get()` by the ID of the documents.
 Therefore, if you need predictable ordering, you may want to consider a different ID strategy.

-!!! tip "Storage Overhead"
+!!! tip "Storage and Performance Overhead"

-    UUIDs are 128 bits long, which can be a lot of overhead if you have a large number of documents.
+    Chroma stores Document IDs as strings and UUIDs are 36 characters long, which can be a lot of overhead if you have a large number of documents.
 If you are concerned about storage overhead, you may want to consider a different ID strategy.
+    Additionally Chroma uses the document IDs when sorting results which also incurs a performance hit.

 ### ULIDs